MarceloBeramendiCaballero/decision-trees-in-poker-duels/README.md

 <p align="center">
   <img src="https://i.imgur.com/6LuyXb7.png" height="90%" width="90%" alt="Poster"/>

 These results are very encouraging because there are very significant differences between both decision trees.
 The most notable one is that in the Hellmuth vs Negreanu tree, the second layer of the tree shows us that Hellmuth is more likely to raise in either high or low card rankings, but more likely to check in intermediate hand rankings.
 This makes sense because if you have high chances of winning, you want to maximize your profits.
 Similarly, if your hand is bad but you don't want to lose money, sometimes you want to bluff, so you raise.
 However, Hellmuth does not follow the same behavior when playing versus Dwan.
-In the Hellmuth vs Dwan tree, the second layer shows us that whenever Hellmuth's hand ranking was bad, his preferred option was folding, showing he is less willing to bluff Dwan than he is to bluff Negreanu.
+In the Hellmuth vs Dwan tree, the second layer shows us that whenever Hellmuth's hand ranking was bad, his preferred option was checking, showing he is less willing to bluff Dwan than he is to bluff Negreanu.
+This, along with several other findings which can be found in the attached project report, allow us to support the hypothesis that  professional poker players do in fact take into account the playstyle of their opponents when evaluating what decision to make.

+While this project only had about 140 data points, and had a very simple design, it is a very important proof of concept: it shows how useful decision trees can be used to study human decision-making.

+<h2>Acknowledgements</h2>
+This short paper was one of three class projects I did for COGS 316 at CWRU: Decision-Making, which was taught by Dr. Mark Turner.

 <h2>References</h2>